ULHPC/tutorials/sequential/basics/README.md

 (node)$> ./launcher.stressme.sh "{1..10}"      # Real run
 (node)$> rm logs/state.parallel.log
 ```
+To avoid cleaning the joblog file, you may want to _exceptionally_ set it to `/dev/null` using the `--joblog` option also supported by our script.

 ### Passive job submission

 Now that you have validated the expected behavior of the launcher script (you may want to test on higher number of tasks per node: GNU parallel will just adapt without any change to the launcher script), it's time to go for a passive run at full capacity.

 Exit `htop` in its terminal (press 'q' to exit) and press `CTRL-D` to disconnect to return to the access server.
 Quit your interactive job (exit or `CTRL+D`) and submit it as a passive job: